top of page

 Maher

-• 3 min read
+• 4 min read

 English plurals can be tricky—especially when they don’t follow the normal rule of adding –s or –es.
 These forms are called irregular plurals, and they appear constantly in IELTS, PTE, and CELPIP exams.
-If you're preparing for any of these tests—whether in Sydney, in Australia, online, or a face-to-face class—you’ll want to master this grammar point early to avoid easy mistakes.
+If you're preparing for any of these tests—whether in Sydney, in Australia, online, or in a face-to-face class—you’ll want to master this grammar point early to avoid easy mistakes.

 At Master English Australia, we show students how small grammar details like irregular plurals can cost marks in Listening, Reading, and Writing.
 Once you know the patterns, you’ll feel far more confident and accurate in all three exams.